boengli/capacitor-fullscreen/README.md

 # @boengli/capacitor-fullscreen

-This Capacitor plugin allows you to enable fullscreen mode in your Android application, effectively hiding the system status and navigation bars for an immersive experience.
+This Capacitor plugin allows you to enable fullscreen mode in your Android app, hiding the system status and navigation bars for a more immersive experience.

 **Important Note:**
-This plugin is currently under development and has not been fully tested yet.
+This plugin is in development and has not yet undergone comprehensive testing.

 ## Details

-The Fullscreen functionality utilizes the WindowInsetsControllerCompat class to manage immersive mode in Android.
+The Fullscreen functionality utilizes `WindowInsetsControllerCompat` to manage immersive mode on Android.

 ### Backwards Compatibility
-The immersive mode as implemented is best supported on Android 8.0 (API level 26) and above.
+The immersive mode as implemented is best supported on Android 8.0 (API 26) and above.

 ## Example Usage